-Lower School Assemblies: Assemblies each Friday are community building events that invite a number of different outside speakers and performers.
+Lower School Assemblies: Weekly assemblies are community-building events that invite a number of different outside speakers and performers.

 Weekly advisory meetings where girls learn about self-management, self-awareness, responsible decision making, relationship skills, social awareness and identity.
 This time provides an opportunity to foster relationships with peers and faculty/staff members and discuss issues relevant to middle school life.

 National Mix It Up at Lunch Day: Along with many other schools across the country which resulted in being selected as a Mix It Up Model School.
 In addition to this one day, the Middle School "mixes it up" weekly by having the students sit with their homeroom or advisory groupings.
 By asking students to move out of their comfort zones and connect with someone new over lunch, these on-going experiences encourage the girls to identify, question and cross social boundaries.

 Black Student Union (BSU): BSU provides a setting for girls to discuss and bring awareness about issues relevant to black students at Baldwin and in society at-large.
 This club assumes an integral role in educating our community through conference and assembly participation.

 Student Conferences: Annual participation in the Middle School Diversity Conference at The Haverford School and Latinx Youth Conference at the Little Red School House.
 Students come together from multiple schools representing different states.
 These programs spur conversations relating to segregation, white privilege, cultural appropriation and racial inequality.